oomph-lib/oomph-lib/README.md

 ```
 if GCC is used as the compiler.

 To ensure that such flags (in the form required by the underlying compiler) are provided when the source code is compiled, we provide CMake configuration options that have to be provided at the configure stage.
+This is done by using what are known as "cache variables" which act as global variables throughout the CMake-based build process.
 For instance, to enable range checking, set the cache variable `OOMPH_ENABLE_RANGE_CHECKING` to `ON` when configuring the project:
 ```bash
 # Configure with range checking
 cmake -G Ninja -B build -DOOMPH_ENABLE_RANGE_CHECKING=ON